Absences for Pregnancy or Childbirth

 - Use of college information systems to gain unauthorized access to any system or data is prohibited.

-- IV.
-Electronic Mail Policy
+- Electronic Mail Policy

 - The College does not guarantee privacy or confidentiality of any electronic mail.